ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Mainnet

 - `ssz_snappy` - All objects are SSZ-encoded and then compressed with [Snappy](https://github.com/google/snappy).
-Example: The beacon attestation topic string is `/eth2/beacon_attestation/ssz_snappy`, and the data field of a gossipsub message is an `Attestation` that has been SSZ-encoded and then compressed with Snappy.
+Example: The beacon aggregate attestation topic string is `/eth2/beacon_aggregate_and_proof/ssz_snappy`, and the data field of a gossipsub message is an `AggregateAndProof` that has been SSZ-encoded and then compressed with Snappy.

 Implementations MUST use a single encoding.
 Changing an encoding will require coordination between participating implementations.